microsoft/IoT-For-Beginners/2-farm/lessons/1-predict-plant-growth/pi-temp.md

     > ✅ Remember, all the sockets have unique pin numbers.
 Pins 0, 2, 4, and 6 are analog pins, pins 5, 16, 18, 22, 24, and 26 are digital pins.

-1. Add an infinite loop after the code above to pull the temperature sensor value and print it to the console:
+1. Add an infinite loop after the code above to poll the temperature sensor value and print it to the console:

     ```python
     while True: